Sigkaio636/JGU-HIM-summer-internship/README.md

 #### ▶ ./gonzalee/radiContri
 Various tests to check for consistency between Boscos and Racam code outputs.
 The Fortran scripts had to be modified to change the value of the constants and then recompiled.
 + Boscos : Original Boscos.f code
-+ BoscosE : Boscos.f modified to show more decimals in binding energy.
++ BoscosE : Boscos.f modified to show more decimals in binding energy and ANC.
 + Racam5 : Original Racam5.f code
 + Racam5eps : Racam5.f modified to have the same energy diferential as in Boscos.f of eps=1e-6, originally eps=1e-3 .